Nickk888SAMP/RTSCameraController-Cinemachine/README.md

 * Boundary System confines the camera in a specific area.
 * Invert mouse input.
 * Limits and smoothing.
-* Works the same with low and high Framerates.
-* It's smooth, it's lightweight and it just works.
+* Framerate independent, no matter how fast or slow the game runs, it works the same.
 * Timescale independent, you can "pause" the game and still use the controller.
 * An Input Provider System that lets you connect ANY Input System with the controller.
 * Automatic Ground detection allowing Camera to move up and down depending on the ground.
 * Exposed Script as a Singleton to get access to controller from every script.
-* Works exceptionally well with Gamepads when used with the new Input System.
+* Works exceptionally well with Gamepads when used with the Unity's Input System.
 * Optional UI Controller (Compas, Zoom Slider, Drag Images, Rotate Image)
+* It's smooth, it's lightweight and it just works.

 ## Requirements
 * Cinemachine